EmaMazzi76/aot_grpo/README.md

-# AOT-GRPO: Algorithm of Thoughts with Generative Representational Prompt Optimization
+# AOT-GRPO: Atom of Thoughts with Group Relative Policy Optimization

+AoT enhances LLM performance by breaking down complex queries into smaller, independent "atomic questions" and organizing them into a directed acyclic graph (DAG) based on their dependencies.
+This Markov-like process minimizes reliance on lengthy historical context, reducing computational overhead and noise while improving efficiency and accuracy.
+For tasks requiring multi-step reasoning—such as multi-hop question answering (e.g., HotpotQA) or mathematical problem-solving—AoT’s structured approach is highly effective.

+For broader applications where reasoning isn’t the primary focus—such as simple question answering, text generation, or tasks requiring minimal multi-step logic—GRPO’s versatility shines.

+By refining prompts, it can improve overall model outputs across a wide range of use cases without needing the structural overhaul that AoT provides.

+AoT and GRPO operate on different levels: AoT restructures the reasoning process, while GRPO optimizes the input prompts.

+This complementary nature suggests potential synergy.

+For instance, GRPO could refine the phrasing of AoT’s atomic questions or improve how the model transitions between them, enhancing the overall efficiency and accuracy of the reasoning pipeline.
+For Reasoning-Intensive Tasks AoT seems the primary approach.
+Its ability to decompose and manage complex reasoning makes it superior for tasks like multi-hop QA or problem-solving.
+For General Improvement GRPO is the go-to choice if you need a versatile, task-agnostic boost in performance across diverse applications.

+Combining AoT and GRPO could yield enhanced results, especially if GRPO is tailored to support AoT’s atomic reasoning framework.
+This hybrid approach could be particularly powerful for applications requiring both robust reasoning and optimized model responses.

 This repository implements the combination of two powerful techniques for enhancing LLM performance:

-1. **Algorithm of Thoughts (AoT)**: A technique that decomposes complex problems into simpler sub-problems, solving them individually and then combining their solutions.
+1. **Atom of Thoughts (AoT)**: A technique that decomposes complex problems into simpler sub-problems, solving them individually and then combining their solutions.

-2. **Generative Representational Prompt Optimization (GRPO)**: A test-time optimization technique that enhances model inputs by optimizing learnable tokens to improve the quality of generated outputs.
+2. **Group Relative Policy Optimization (GRPO)**: A test-time optimization technique that enhances model inputs by optimizing learnable tokens to improve the quality of generated outputs.

 ## Installation